Lapland-UAS-Tequ/tequ-jetson-nodered-tensorflow/README.md

 # tequ-jetson-nodered-tensorflow

-This guide is for installing and configuring Tensorflow 2 (tfjs-node-gpu) on Jetson Nano or Xavier NX device and run object detection on images using Node-RED.
-Might work on Xavier AGX also, but I didnt have one to test.
+This guide is for installing and configuring Tensorflow 2 (tfjs-node-gpu) on Jetson device and run object detection on images using Node-RED.

 After installation and configuration it is possible to at least run Tensorflow 2 SavedModel, Tensorflow 1 tfjs-frozen-graph, Tensorflow.js models exported from Microsoft Azure Custom Vision and Tensorflow.js models exported from Google Teachable Machine.